-Read all of this leaflet carefully before you start using this medicine because it contains important information for you.
+Read all of this leaflet carefully before you start using this medicine because it contains

-- Keep this leaflet.
-You may need to read it again. - If you have any further questions, please ask your doctor, pharmacist or diabetic nurse. - This medicine has been prescribed for you only.
+- important information for you.
+Keep this leaflet.
+You may need - to read it again.
+If you have any further questions, please ask your doctor, pharmacist or diabetes nurse.
+This medicine has been - been prescribed for you only.
 Do not pass it on to others.
 It may harm them, even if their signs of illness are the same as yours. - If you get any side effects, talk to your doctor, pharmacist or diabetic nurse.
 This includes any possible side effects not listed in this leaflet.
 See section 4.

-What is in this leaflet
+- What is in this leaflet:

-- What Hypurin is and what it is used for What you need to know before you use Hypurin 2.
-3.
+1. What Hypurin is and what it is used for

+- 2. What you need to know before you use Hypurin

-- How to use Hypurin Possible side effects How to store Hypurin - 6.
-Contents of the pack and other information purified porcine (pig) insulin injections.
-Hypurin Porcine Neutral is a sterile, clear solution of porcine insulin (100 international units/ml).
-It is short acting.
+- 3. How to use Hypurin

+- 4. Possible side effects

+- 5. How to store Hypurin

+- 6. Contents of the pack and other information